adudu21isme/modified-roblox-playermodules/README.md

 > Adding Collection Tag "ExcludeFromCamera" to any Model/such will allow the camera to go fully through it.
 Popper has been improved for such.

 > [!NOTE]
-> [MouseDeltaSensitivity](https://create.roblox.com/docs/reference/engine/classes/UserInputService#MouseDeltaSensitivity) will apply on most platforms for each PlayerModule in this repo, not only computer.
+> [MouseDeltaSensitivity](https://create.roblox.com/docs/reference/engine/classes/UserInputService#MouseDeltaSensitivity) will apply to most platforms for each PlayerModule in this repo, not only computer.

 #### R6 Shiftlock:
 - ButtonX on console will trigger MouseLock